konradmalik/ScalaMI/README.md

   when you execute anything related to `sbt`.
 If your PAT is invalid, then any attempt on package installation will fail with status 400 or 401.
 Managing this env variable is a separate issue, but I recommend [direnv](https://github.com/direnv/direnv)

+Another installation method is to just download the jar file from packages (you do not need to be authenticated) and manually include it as a dependency in your project.

 Exemplary usage:

 ```scala